$664,688Average Value$310Average Price per Sq Ft5Homes For Sale

 View GreatSchools Rating Methodology

-MOVE-IN READY & beautifully upgraded w/ designer finishes!
-The Dogwood offers many options for unique living w/ 3 bedrooms 2 baths, den & study.
-The 1-car garage /w room for storage & the large pantry off the cabinet-packed kitchen is to die for!
-This main level also offers a bedroom and full bath.
-The primary bedroom boasts TWO closets & the laundry is just down the hall; talk about convenience!
+TO-BE-BUILT - THE FOUNDATION IS IN!
+JAN/FEB 2026 DELIVERY.
+The Dogwood offers many options for unique living w/ 3 bedrooms 2 baths, bonus room & study.
+The 1-car garage /w room for storage & large pantry off the cabinet-packed kitchen is to die for!
+The main level also offers a bedroom, full bath and views of the Central Green.
+The primary bedroom boasts TWO closets & the laundry is just down the

 Riverview Meadows is a distinctive development of rental homes conveniently located on 30 gently rolling acres along the banks of the Taunton River.
 Here, warmth and fine quality are conveyed by colonial architecture with exterior clapboard siding, professional landscaping, Stainless steel kitchen appliances, ample storage space, and private entrances.